qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ---

 From this point forward the configuration is the same for all the drivers.
+The struct rgb_led array tells the system for each led, what key electrical matrix it represents, what the physical position is on the board, and if the led is for a modifier key or not.
+Here is a brief example:

 ```C
 const rgb_led g_rgb_leds[DRIVER_LED_TOTAL] = {